spatie/geocoder/README.md

 ```bash
 composer require spatie/geocoder
 ```
-## Laravel installation (OPTIONAL)
+## Laravel installation

-If you are using this package with Laravel, after installed it through composer, you must:
+Thought the package works fine in non-Laravel projects we included some niceties for our fellow artistans.

-Install this service provider
+In Laravel 5.5 the package will autoregister itself.
+In older versions of Laravel your must manually installed the service provider and facade.

 ```php
 // config/app.php